xingdi1990/olmocr/olmocr/bench/README.md

 - Text presence
   - This task makes sure that a given small piece of text (ex.
 1-3 sentence level) is present within a parsed document.
-Soft/fuzzy matching is allowed.
+Soft/fuzzy matching is allowed, as well as specifying if the text must be in the first N or last N characters of the document.
+Case sensitive by default.
 - Text absense
   - This task makes sure that a given piece of next does NOT appear in the OCR'ed version of a document.
 We generally want our OCR systems to filter out content like headers/footers/page numbers from documents.
+The same fuzzy matching as in Text Presence tests is allowed.
 - Natural Reading Order
   - This task ensures that blocks of text which are present have a defined order relative to one another.
 For example, on a document that contains multiple news articles on one page, you'd want to see that the first sentence of the